davidvilla/prego3/README.md

 Subjects
 ========

-Three assertion checkers are available:

-Subjects (and their associated assertions):
+A summary of subjects and their associated assertions.

 ``Task(desc='', detach=False)``
 -------------------------------